georgezalokostas/Application-Page/README.md

 # ApplicationPage
 A short project where employees login and apply for their desired vacation dates.
-Their supervisor can accept or reject it from the admin's page.
+Their supervisor can accept or reject it within the admin's page.